tshepang/blog/content/my-machines.md

 The Dell Inspiron is my most recent machine.
 It got 3-year warranty on it (which was quite a surprise) so I'm not touching its insides.
-This system currenly dual-boots with Windows XP which a relative of mine uses for music production, a task he claims FLOSS can't satisfactorily fulfill.
+This system currently dual-boots with Windows XP which a relative of mine uses for music production, a task he claims FLOSS can't satisfactorily fulfill.